 Applying the Fair Practice Code is actually navigating with a moral compass.
-This code consists of five benchmarks: solidarity, transparency, sustainability, diversity and trust.
-In addition to these five core values, the Fair Practice Code has three underlying principles, which are interwoven throughout all values: Fair Pay, Fair Share, Fair Chain.
+This code consists of five core values: solidarity, transparency, sustainability, diversity and trust.
+In addition the Fair Practice Code uses three underlying principles, which are interwoven throughout all values: Fair Pay, Fair Share, Fair Chain.

 - Fair compensation

 In December 2022, the launch of the 'Fair Practice Lab' took place.
 With the Fair Practice Lab, an organisation can develop its own tailor-made vision on fair practice.
 The package includes a hands-on book and a self-facilitated workshop.
 The result is a concrete vision, strategy and an action plan.

 Source: the images below are from the publication Navigating with the Fair Practice Code (in Dutch)